← All varieties

 Fruit

-Basin: Narrow, regular or folded (Warder).
-Deep (Elliott).
+Basin: Narrow, regular or folded (Warder); deep (Elliott).

-Core: Regular, heart-shaped, closed, meeting the eye (Warder).
-Small (Elliott).
+Core: Regular, heart-shaped, closed, meeting the eye (Warder); small (Elliott).

-Seeds: Small, short (Warder).
-Ovate pyriform (Elliott).
+Seeds: Small and short (Warder); ovate pyriform (Elliott).

-Flavor: Very sweet (Warder).
-Very rich, sweet, and agreeable (Downing).
-Sweet (Elliott).
+Flavor: Very sweet (Warder); very rich, sweet, and agreeable (Downing); sweet (Elliott).

 Season